-Assets/Liabilities have been assessed on an actuarial basis using the projected unit credit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels, etc. The Authority's liabilities have been assessed by AON Hewitt for the four Firefighter's pension scheme and by Hymans Robertson for the LGPS both independent firm of actuaries.
-Estimates for the Authority are based on the latest full valuation of the schemes being 31 March 2022 and 31 March 2022 for LGPS funded and unfunded schemes respectively.
+Assets and liabilities have been assessed on an actuarial basis using the projected unit credit method, an estimate of the pensions that will be payable in future years dependent on assumptions about mortality rates, salary levels, etc. The Authority's liabilities have been assessed by AON Hewitt for the four Firefighters' Pension Schemes and by Hymans Robertson LLP for the LGPS both independent firms of actuaries.
+Estimates for the Authority are based on the latest full valuation of the schemes being 31 March 2022 for LGPS funded and unfunded schemes.
 All four Firefighters' Pension Schemes were valued on 31 March 2023.